Killing of Vincent Chin: Federal civil rights charges

-The 1984 federal civil rights case against the men found Ebens guilty of the second count and sentenced him to 25 years in prison; Nitz was acquitted of both counts.
+The 1984 federal civil rights case against the men found Ebens guilty of the second count and sentenced him to 25 years in prison while Nitz was acquitted of both counts.
 Ebens' conviction was overturned in 1986—a federal appeals court found that an attorney for the ACJ had improperly coached witnesses.
 Chin's friend Jimmy Choi had at first supported Ebens' version of no racial animosity or epithets and that Chin threw a chair that injured Nitz, but he changed his statement after meeting the ACJ attorney.

 After the verdict, the ACJ once again mobilized to press the Department of Justice for a retrial, which took place in Cincinnati.
 U.S. District Judge Anna Diggs Taylor explained that Ebens could not be given a "fair and impartial trial" in Metro Detroit due to the "saturation of publicity" surrounding the case.
 This trial, before a mostly white and male jury, resulted in Ebens being acquitted on all charges.

 Civil suits

 A civil suit for the unlawful death of Chin was settled out-of-court in March 1987.
-Michael Nitz was ordered to pay $50,000.
-Ronald Ebens was ordered to pay $1.5 million, at $200/month for the first two years and 25% of his income or $200/month thereafter, whichever was greater.
-This represented the projected loss of income from Chin's engineering position, as well as Lily Chin's loss of Vincent's services as a laborer and driver.
+Michael Nitz was ordered to pay $50,000 while Ronald Ebens was ordered to pay $1.5 million, at $200/month for the first two years and 25% of his income or $200/month thereafter, whichever was greater.
+This represented the projected loss of income from Chin's draftsman position, as well as Lily Chin's loss of Vincent's services as a laborer and driver.
 Ebens left the state and stopped making payments in 1989.

 In November 1989, Ebens reappeared in court for a creditor's hearing, where he detailed his finances and reportedly pledged to make good on his debt to the Chin estate.
-However, in 1997, the Chin estate was forced to renew the civil suit, as it was allowed to do every ten years.
-With accrued interest and other charges, the adjusted total became $4,683,653.89.
-Ebens sought in 2015 to have the resulting lien against his house vacated.
+However, in 1997, the Chin estate was forced to renew the civil suit due to non-payment, as it was allowed to do every 10 years.

+In November 2015, Ebens sought to have the resulting lien against his house vacated, citing it was placed against him "with malice...to annoy and harass".
+In January 2016, the judge ruled there was not sufficient legal standing to remove the lien as a result of improper filing of the motion.

+As of 2026, with interest accrued, fees, and inflation, the amount due is now estimated to be "over $8 million".